eliu0120/Space-Invaders/README.md

 3. ```npm install```
 4. ```npm start```

+## Play Instructions
+1. Use WASD to move and SPACE to fire a laser.
+2. Player has 3 Armor points and can continue playing until they run out of armor (which

 ## About:
 Web application to mimic and modernize the renowned, retro arcade game Space-Invaders.
 Technologies Used: